-- a) Do not kink or pull the cable around sharp corners. - b) Keep the electrode cable as straight as possible when welding or loading electrode through the cable. - c) Avoid wrapping excess cable around the handle or front of the wire feeder especially on longer 20 and 25 foot (6.0 and 7.5 m) length guns. - d) Do not allow dolly wheels or trucks to run over the cables. - e) Keep the cable clean by following the maintenance instructions. - f) Use only clean, rust-free electrode.
-All the recommended Lincoln electrodes have the proper surface lubrication. - g) Replace the contact tip when the arc starts to become unstable or the contact tip end is fused or deformed.
+- a.
+Do not kink or pull cable around sharp corners. - b.
+Keep the electrode cable as straight as possible when welding or loading electrode through cable. - c.
+Avoid wrapping excess cable around handle or front of wire feeder. - d.
+Do not allow dolly wheels or trucks to run over cables. - e.
+Keep cable clean by following maintenance instructions. - f.
+Use only clean, rust-free electrode.
+The Lincoln electrodes have proper surface lubrication. - g.
+Replace contact tip when the arc starts to become unstable or the contact tip end is fused or deformed.